fsilvestre90/BeerMe/README.md

       2) This projects features contain many libraries UA uses based on the job description.
 E.G. Jersey, Jackson, and Jetty.

       3) When I first wrote the app I manually created objects instead of using a DB.
-This was bad and I didn't like it, so I went back and implemented Hibernate.
+I went back and implemented Hibernate.
             - I was able to create a migration file and sql scripts to create & populate the test database
             - I could create a join table which tracked new beers that a brewery made